 What is Top Soil?

-Top Soils are a dark coloured soil is typically placed on top of harder soil particularly in flower beds or along garden borders.
+The question is what is Top Soil is a fairly simple one, as top soils are a dark coloured soil that is typically placed on top of harder soil particularly in flower beds or along garden borders.
 It is popular amongst gardeners because it is easy to work with, and contains organic materials that include nutrients for plants and flowers to grow and thrive.
 Top Soil is also commonly used as a base for laying turf.